LepkoQQ/Recycler/README.md

 # Recycler

-## Minecraft mod that allows you to recycle your damaged tools and armor.
+## Minecraft mod that allows you to recycle your damaged tools and armor in the blast furnace.

 ---